ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 Logging Into Nightingale
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-After the above, one-time, steps are complete, follow these steps each time you want to log into Nightingale to work:
+After the preceding, one-time, steps are complete, follow these steps each time you want to log into Nightingale to work:

 #.
 Enter the following into the terminal (if you are logging into an interactive node, replace ``ng-login01`` with the name of that interactive node):